Recoskie/JDasm/docs/Basics.md

 <br />

 We can count to 9 before adding one to the next place value.
 In which 9+1=10.
 So the number of times we have counted to 10 is in the 10 position.
 The number we have counted to 100 is in the 100 position.
-As 10 can be added to 10 times to reach 100 position, for the number of 100s.
+As 10 can be added to ten times to reach 100 position, for the number of 100s.

 <br />